Risk Mitigation for Basic Plans

 CalPERS uses a risk mitigation strategy to risk adjust premiums for the Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) Basic plans.
-This strategy is the result of a year-long analysis (PDF) and subsequent policy change designed to stabilize the Basic plan program.
+This strategy is the result of a year-long analysis (PDF).

 Medicare plans aren’t included in our risk mitigation strategy.